OpenEvalProject/evals/manuscripts/elife-94573/v1/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/94573/elife-94573-fig3-v1.jpg)

-**Figure 3.:** E. malabaricus.(A) TRH: thyroid releasing hormone, TSH: thyroid stimulating hormone.
+**Figure 3.:** (A) TRH: thyroid releasing hormone, TSH: thyroid stimulating hormone.
 (B), DUOX: dual oxidase, TG: thyroglobulin, TPO: thyroperoxidase, SIS: sodium iodine symporter.
 (C) DIO: deiodinase.
 (D) TR: thyroid hormone receptor.
 Colored lines join the average values of each stage.
 Biochemical pathways adapted from Roux et al., 2023.
 (E) T4 and T3 levels (in ng/g of larvae) during early larval development.
 Three biological replicates consisting of pooled larvae were analysed at each stage (D01 n = 120 larvae per replicate, D03 n = 120 larvae per replicate, D06 n = 60 larvae per replicate, D10 n = 40 larvae per replicate). # indicates that the value is below the quantification limit, and different letters indicate significant differences <0.05 (one-way ANOVA followed by a Tukey HSD test for T4 levels only as no significant differences were observed after ANOVA for T3 levels).
 Gene expression data was generated from whole fish.
-Expression levels were derived from DESeq2 normalized gene counts.Figure 3—source data 1.
+Expression levels were derived from DESeq2 normalized gene counts.

 These results suggest the activation of the TH axis around D32, which coincides with the regression of the elongated appendages (second dorsal spine and pelvic spines) and the appearance of the adult-like pigmentation pattern, indicating that metamorphosis in E. malabaricus occurs around D32 in our rearing conditions.
 These observations are consistent with what has been observed in E. coioides, in which TH levels peak around 40 dph when the pelvic and second dorsal spines regress and adult-like pigmentation pattern formation is ongoing (de Jesus et al., 1998).
 Interestingly, the high expression levels of tshb, trhr, tg, tpo, sis, dio3, and TRs at the very beginning of development (D01-D03) suggest a precocious activation of TH synthesis, which, to our knowledge, has not been observed in groupers nor in other teleost fishes so far (Figure 3).
 Measurements of TH levels during these early development stages showed an early peak of T4 at D03, confirming the early activation of the TH pathway observed with gene expression patterns (Figure 3E).

-## TH involvement in elongate appendage and regression
+### TH involvement in elongate appendage and regression

 As mentioned in the introduction, many marine fish larvae present several morphological features that improve larval survival rates during their pelagic phase (Miller and Kendall, 2019).
 This is what we observe in grouper with the formation of elongated spines of the dorsal and pelvic fins that are supposed to have a defensive function (Kawabe and Kohno, 2009; Cunha et al., 2013; Leu et al., 2005).
 These spines then regress while adult-like pigmentation pattern appears and TH surge corresponding to the TH-regulated metamorphosis.
 It is well known that during fish larval development genes involved in ossification are under the controls of TH.
 In zebrafish, TH control the proper morphogenesis and ossification in the majority of the bones, during post-embryonic development and metamorphosis (Keer et al., 2019).
 This is why we investigated the expression changes of some of these genes in E. malabaricus.
 Interestingly, we observed, once again, two surges in the expression of the following genes: bone gamma-carboxyglutamate (bglap), periostin (postnb), and phosphate-regulating endopeptidase (phex), three key genes implicated in the mineralization of tissues.
 The first at D13 following the early surge in TH signaling genes, and the second starting at D60 (Figure 4A).
 The first surge of gene expression coincides with the appearance and growth of the dorsal and pelvic elongated spines starting at D10 (Figure 4B, shown by green arrowhead), while the second surge coincides with the regression of these spines, a process known to be regulated by TH in E. coioides (de Jesus et al., 1998).
 The coincidence of both the growth and the regression of the elongated spines with the activation of the TH pathway in E. malabaricus may suggest that TH may play a role not only in the regression of these spines but also in their formation in this species.

 ![Figure 4.](https://cdn.elifesciences.org/articles/94573/elife-94573-fig4-v1.jpg)

-**Figure 4.:** E. malabaricus metamorphosis.(A) Expression patterns of key genes involved in the ossification process and known to be regulated by TH in teleosts.
+**Figure 4.:** (A) Expression patterns of key genes involved in the ossification process and known to be regulated by TH in teleosts.
 Bglap: bone gamma carboxyglutamate protein, mgp: matrix gla protein, postna: periostin a, postnb: periostine b, phex: phosphate regulating endopeptidase homolog X linked.
 (B) Pictures of E. malabaricus at D03, D10, D32, and D60 illustrate the elongation of the dorsal and pelvic floating spines (green arrow heads at D10 and D32) and their regression (red arrow heads at D60).
 (C) Expression patterns of genes involved in pigmentation.
 Three areas of interest were chosen to illustrate the appearance of melanophores (C6 to C8: at the top of the head, C11 to C13: above internal organs, and, C20 to C25: close to the caudal peduncle,) and xanthophores (C7 to C8 at the top of the head, C14 to C16 above internal organs and C26: close to the caudal peduncle).
 (D) Expression patterns of genes encoding for the rhodopsins (rh1) and the visual cone opsins (rh2A, rh2B, rh2C, opnlw, opnsw1, opnsw2A-1, opnsw2A-2, opnsw2B).
 Gene expression data was generated from whole fish.
 Expression levels were derived from DESeq2 normalized gene counts.

-## Other TH-regulated biological processes are also activated during grouper metamorphosis
+### Other TH-regulated biological processes are also activated during grouper metamorphosis

 Pigmentation changes are often the most visible changes in some teleost species such as clownfish (Salis et al., 2021).
 In grouper, the pigmentation changes are accompanied by the regression of the dorsal and pelvic spines.
 The acquisition of an adult pigmentation pattern is characterized by the formation of brown and white vertical bars in E. malabaricus (Figure 4C, juvenile stage).
 To reveal the molecular regulations driving these pigmentation changes, we assessed the expression of key pigmentation genes involved in white (iridophore genes), black (melanophore genes), and yellow (xanthophore genes) pigment cells known to be regulated by TH in zebrafish and clownfish (Salis et al., 2021; Saunders et al., 2019).